Computer Science & Engineering (CSE)

 With dedicated Christian faculty and a one-of-a-kind work environment, Computer Science & Engineering (CSE) at Taylor University is a unique and challenging program that provides real world experience.
 Our ABET Accredited Computer Engineering Program has a 97% job placement rate before graduation.

-We offer excellence in and out of the classroom with specializations in: New Media, Business Information Systems, Graphics, Artificial Intelligence, Systems, Scientific Computing, and Software Studio.
+We offer excellence in and out of the classroom with specializations in: Digital Media, Business Information Systems, Graphics, Artificial Intelligence, Systems, Scientific Computing, and Software Programming.
 You can study what you love and get a job with places like Walmart Corporate, Chick-fil-A, Eli Lilly and Company, Lockheed Martin, Wycliffe Bible Translators, and Sentry Data Systems.

 Taylor’s CSE Faculty will also prepare you to think about your work from an ethical and theological standpoint: